Nsk246/Animal_Image_Classification/README.md

 ### Training a New Model (Optional)
 A trained model (based on the orginal dataset provided) via the notebook is already saved at https://file.io/HwQgcOuBZ12m .
 To train a new model:

-1. Run the Python notebook in `notebooks/`.
+1. Run the Python notebook.
 2. Feel free to customize hyperparameters, batch size, datasets, and augmentation to create your own model.

 ### Running the Image Classification System